MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 4. **Resolve** – Case is in wrap-up stage and the Health & Safety Lead can enter closing remarks.

-Health & Safety lead uses this app to:
+Health & Safety Lead uses this app to:

 - [Manage employee and case managers master data](#manage-employee-and-case-managers-master-data)